Submission Guidelines

 Applicants should bear in mind the time needed to plan their activity if their proposal is accepted.
 For example, research workshops or schools typically take 12 months to organise, whilst other activities can be arranged within a shorter timescale.

 The Scientific Committee will come to a decision within 10-12 weeks of the submission deadline.
-For the current round, we hope to inform applicants of the outcome by the start of April 2024.
+For the current round.

 Processing of Proposals